 - Ride your bike near your home

-- Go for a walk with your housemates
+- Go for a walk or hike

-- Going to an outdoor gym
+- Going to a gym (higher risk if indoors)

 Practice physical distancing when exercising